NilPointer-Software/bdfd-wiki/src/resources/troubleshooting.md

 How to get the Channel ID correctly:
 <details><summary>Example For Desktop</summary>

-> Before starting, make sure you have Developer Mode enabled in Discord.
+> Before starting, make sure you have Developer Mode enabled on Discord.
 >
 > ![dev-desktop](https://user-images.githubusercontent.com/70456337/197304100-119ebf4d-5e77-450b-8677-9e3ee9a75308.gif)